Ryan Nichols, M.Div., CDP.

 After graduating from Oregon State University, Kiah joined the non-profit sector and worked closely with the Nevada Legislature to develop anti-sex trafficking bills.
 She spent time traveling across the country and pursuing art after moving out of Nevada before settling in Washington.
 Kiah developed an interest in substance use and addiction after interning at The Center for Rape and Domestic Violence and working with families who were affected by substances.

-Susan Rubens LMHC CDP
+Susan Rubens LMHC SUDP

 Location: North Seattle

 Susan is a Masters level clinician, dually licensed in both Mental Health and Chemical Dependency.
 Over the last 14 years she has worked with homeless youth and young adults living in Transitional Housing, with teens in Intensive Outpatient Treatment, and with women in Inpatient Substance Abuse Treatment.
 Susan has lived in both South Africa and Australia and has a background in theater and dance.
 Susan is delighted to have joined the North Seattle team at ABHC in October 2015.